This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 A manipulative man, Maurice Swift, makes a career as an author.
 Maurice has some basic skills as a writer, but he has a difficult time coming up with ideas.
 So, he takes ideas from others and claims them as his own.

-This is a story about a selfish rising author.
+A Ladder to the Sky is about a selfish rising author.
 He can write, but his stories are boring.
 He gets a taste of fame as a young man, and goes to great lengths to continue his career.
 The novel is divided into sections, which reflect Maurice’s life – a young man starting out, after receiving a taste of fame, married life, and life as a father.
 The different sections aren’t all told from Maurice’s point of view, in fact, a good deal of the novel is told from the viewpoint of Maurice’s targets (i.e., the victims).

 The first part of this book is great.
 This is where we are introduced to Maurice, and his manipulative character is developed and his career is started.
 The second part of the novel is much darker.
 I was pulled into the manipulative world of Maurice, but the overall story felt somehow off.
 I couldn’t quite put my finger on it, because I enjoyed the book.
 I think the darker, more sinister turn later in the book took the story in a direction it didn’t necessarily need to go.
-Still, this is a great read.
+Still, A Ladder to the Sky is a great read.

 Maurice is a psychopath.
 His actions are somewhat unbelievable, but make for an entertaining read.
 Tragic, compelling, and frustrating.